mikke89/RmlUiDoc/pages/rml/events.md

 : Sent to a document when it is made invisible.

 `resize`{:.evt}
-: Sent to an element when it resizes.
+: Sent to a document when its context has been resized.

 `scroll`{:.evt}
 : Sent to an element when it is scrolled.